gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Jump yourself!"
 Erileine shouted back without turning her head.
 There was nothing between her and the plains below but a gallop of empty air.
 Left foot, right, left, right… She could see her papaere's cottage.
-Just a few more steps, and---
+Just a few more steps, and—

 Fraederiq's hand caught hold of her collar.
 "Gotcha!" the older boy said triumphantly.